 Dental Office Names: How to Name Your Dental Practice

-This post was originally published May 31, 2016, and updated May 3, 2021.
+This post was originally published on May 31, 2016, and most recently updated on Sept.
+9, 2023.

 Choosing a Dental Practice Name

 Choosing a dental office name is both an art and a science.
 The name of your dental clinic is the first thing that any new patient will see.
-That means that the name you choose must convey authority and professionalism.
+That means that the name you decide must convey authority and professionalism.
 People should know as soon as they see your business listing that you provide dental care.

 Dental Office Names, Examples, and Ideas